Texas hold 'em starting hands: Limit hand rankings

-Some notable theorists and players have created systems to rank the value of starting hands in limit Texas hold'em.
-These rankings do not apply to no limit play.
+Some notable theorists and players have created systems to rank the value of starting hands in limit Texas hold 'em.
+These rankings do not apply to no-limit play.

 Sklansky hand groups

-David Sklansky and Mason Malmuth assigned each hand to a group, and proposed all hands in the group could normally be played similarly.
+David Sklansky and Mason Malmuth assigned each hand to a group and proposed all hands in the group could normally be played similarly.
 Stronger starting hands are identified by a lower number.
 Hands without a number are the weakest starting hands.
-As a general rule, books on Texas hold'em present hand strengths starting with the assumption of a nine or ten person table.
-The table below illustrates the concept:
+As a general rule, books on Texas hold 'em present hand strengths starting with the assumption of a nine- or ten-person table.

 Chen formula

 The "Chen Formula" is a way to compute the "power ratings" of starting hands that was originally developed by Bill Chen.